Tile layers are useful when you need to show a map or layer on the web for the visualization of relatively static data.

 A vector tile layer references a set of web-accessible vector tiles in one or more sublayers, and the corresponding style for how those tiles should be drawn.
 Vector tiles are similar to raster tile layers, but they store a vector representation of the data; that is, geographic features are represented as points, lines, and polygons in a format understood by the client application.
 Unlike static raster tile layers, vector tile layers can adapt to the resolution of their display device and be restyled for multiple uses.
 Vector tiles have a smaller file size than raster tiles, which translates to faster maps and better performance.
 The combination of tile access performance and vector drawing allows the tiles to adapt to any resolution of the display, which may vary across devices.

 In Map Viewer Classic, you can customize the style of the vector tile layer and the contents of the map.
-The following also apply to vector tile layers:
+Other properties of vector tile layers include the following:

 For more information on vector tile layers, view the following ArcGIS StoryMaps content: